Your garage is much more than just a place to park your vehicle or store all those Christmas decorations.

 We’ve covered the why.
 Now let’s talk about the how.

-If you’re one of those creative, DIY homeowners, you may be willing to step out of the traditional box and go with something completely different.
-The options are endless.
+Suppose you’re one of those creative, DIY homeowners.
+In that case, you may be willing to step out of the traditional box and go with something completely different.

 - Wide range of colors